Frequently Asked Questions

 In addition, each night a CD is “on-call” to respond to concerns as they arise.

 All residence halls except for Pondside 2 are closed during Thanksgiving, winter, and spring breaks.
 Students wishing to stay in the Keene area for these breaks should consider contacting friends living off campus, or one of the local hotels.

 Can I stay in on-campus housing for only one semester?

 Students starting in the fall semester agree to abide by the “Terms and Conditions of the Residence Hall” contract that binds them financially for the full academic year* (two semesters, August through May).
 Students starting the spring semester agree to a one-semester contract.

 *A student may be released from the housing contract for the following reasons: Withdrawal from Keene State College, transfer from Keene State College, leave of absence, marriage, student teaching beyond a 30-mile commute, studying abroad, or graduation.
-A student must notify the Office of Residential Life and Housing Services by completing the Online Request for Release from Housing Contract form in order to be considered for release from the housing contract.
+A student must notify the Transitions & Community Living office by completing the Online Request for Release from Housing Contract form in order to be considered for release from the housing contract.

 Can I connect my computer to the Keene State Network from my room?

-Every resident’s room is connected to the campus computer network, be it through wireless or a hardwired jack.
-If students are interested in getting on the network they should call The HelpDesk at 603-358-2532 for information regarding “Getting Connected at KSC.”
+Every resident’s room is connected to the campus computer network via Eduroam.
+If students are having trouble connecting to the network they should call The HelpDesk at 603-358-2532 for information regarding “Getting Connected at KSC.”